Directed by: J. P. Dutta || Produced by: J. P. Dutta

 Something I’ve noticed regarding Hindi period films of the late 1990s and early 2000s is their overall consistency compared to most Bollywood blockbusters in decades before or since.
 Films like this one, Hum Dil De Chuke Sanam (1999), Lagaan (2001), and the aforementioned Devdas remind me of American films in the late 1970s-1980s in terms of effective genre pulp and well executed drama.
 Those early American blockbusters were made during the pinnacle of practical FX, before the ease and convenience of digital FX neutered much of the spectacle inherent to high-concept filmmaking, and managed to retain some of the immediate post-American New Wave magic of the late 1960s and early 1970s regarding creative, forward-thinking screenwriting and editing.

 Thankfully, the numbing simple-mindedness of the story does not extend to its characters, most of whom are well written and relatable given their plethora of flashbacks and detailed backstories.
-Almost half of the film consists of establishing the personalities of the principle cast before they were called to serve.
+Almost half of the film consists of establishing the personalities of the principal cast before they were called to serve.
 The way the film takes its time to set up each major character is admirable, especially given how the screenplay never grows overindulgent in this regard.
 Border accomplishes a rare feat by pacing itself well for almost three hours and wasting little of its viewers’ time with frivolous details.
 Given its native industry, that accomplishment is remarkable.